Querying with LLMs

 Using an LLM to generate cypher can help you query the knowledge graph, particularly when the schema is created from unstructured data.
 The LLM uses the knowledge graph schema to dynamically create Cypher queries.

-The Using LLMs for Query Generation module in the Neo4j & LLM Fundamentals course covers how to generate Cypher using Python and Langchain.
+The Using LLMs for Query Generation module in the Neo4j & LLM Fundamentals course covers how to generate Cypher using Python and LangChain.

 In this lesson, you will explore options for improving Cypher generation for knowledge graphs.